 An ongoing project of a gallery of women who have encountered obstetric violence in delivery rooms across the United States.
 Obstetric violence is a nationwide epidemic involving disrespect, loss of autonomy, coercion, manipulation, bullying, even a complete loss of basic human rights to women during pregnancy and/or childbirth.

 We want to meet, photograph, and listen to women who have experienced birth as traumatic.

 We are giving women a platform to show their strength.
 We are providing women space to tell their story.

-This is our effort at EXPOSING THE SILENCE that blankets their experiences, in a societythat often cannot hear what women say about childbirth.
+This is our effort at exposing the silence that blankets women's experiences, in a societythat often cannot hear what they say about childbirth.

 Co-Creators, Lindsay Askins and Cristen Pascucci

 Lindsay: "As a photographer, doula and mother, this project means so much to me.
 I have had the overwhelming desire to create something significant with my photography for a long time.
 As a birth professional, I have spent hours thinking on this idea: 'how can I contribute to the improvement of how we treat pregnant and laboring women in America?'
 This is my way of using my art to do just that."

 Cristen: "The ultimate goal of this project is to bring awareness to birth trauma and obstetric violence — two very common, but very misunderstood, issues facing so many women in American childbirth.
 This photography project is part of a national effort to address obstetric violence, with the support of Improving Birth, Human Rights in Childbirth, and Birth Monopoly."